myflashlab/facebook-ANE/README.md

 * decide on your app logic based on granted permissions
 * Share URL links directly from your app
 * create Facebook like button and place it inside your Air app
+* send App Invite to friends
-* full access to Facebook Graph API… the sky is the limit!
+* full access to Facebook Graph API... the sky is the limit!
 * works on Android and iOS with an identical AS3 library

 Tutorials: